adam-25/DevSearch/README.md

   ```
     Information in Connection.

-      - Host name/address -> Go to RDS and Copy the Endpoint of Database that we created.
+      - Host name/address -> Go to RDS Database that we created and copy the EndPoint and Paste it here.
       - Username          -> (AWS Database username)
       - password          -> (AWS Database password)
   ```